mdabrowski1990/uds/docs/source/pages/knowledge_base/segmentation.rst

 Packets Desegmentation
 ----------------------
 Desegmentation is an unambiguous operation which is the reverse process to a `message segmentation`_.
-It transforms one or more :ref:`UDS packets <knowledge-base-uds-packet>` into a :ref:`diagnostic message <knowledge-base-diagnostic-message>`.
+It transforms one or more :ref:`packets <knowledge-base-packet>` into a :ref:`diagnostic message <knowledge-base-diagnostic-message>`.

 .. note:: There are many ways to segment a diagnostic message into CAN packets, but there is always only one correct way